Abhinav-Marlingaplar/Big-Mart-Sales-Prediction/README.md

 3.  **Run the Jupyter Notebook:**
     ```bash
-    jupyter notebook BigMartSalesPrediction.ipynb
+    jupyter notebook
     ```

+4.  **Open the notebook:**
+    * Jupyter Notebook will open in your default web browser.
+You will see a list of files and folders.
+    * Navigate to folder `Sales_Prediction` and open the notebook file named `Big_Mart_Sales_Prediction.ipynb`.

 ## Usage

-The Jupyter Notebook (`BigMartSalesPrediction.ipynb`) contains the complete end-to-end workflow of the project, including data loading, preprocessing, model training, and evaluation.
+The Jupyter Notebook (`Big_Mart_Sales_Prediction.ipynb`) contains the complete end-to-end workflow of the project, including data loading, preprocessing, model training, and evaluation.
 Simply run the cells in the notebook sequentially to reproduce the results.

 ## Results